shigueojp/cdk-amplify-react/README.md

 For CI/CD for development/test environment in cdk folder:
   1. Run `cdk deploy CICDDevStack --profile amplify-for-dev-test`

-When the deploy finish, it`s going to trigger the pipeline and in a few minutes, you can check the endpoint created by cloudfront.
+When the CDK deploy finish, it`s going to trigger the pipeline and in a few minutes, you can check the endpoint created by cloudfront.

 For CI/CD Production environment cdk folder:
   2. Run `cdk deploy ProdAccStack --profile amplify-for-prod`
   3. Run `cdk deploy CICDProdStack --profile amplify-for-dev-test`

+when the CDK deploy finish, it`s going to trigger the pipeline, for production deployment, it is necessary to accept the manual approval in CodePipeline in order to continue.

 ## Testing CI/CD